March 2025

 Oriel Chambers 27 High Street Kingston upon Hull HU1 1NE

-We are delighted to host Professor Chris Evans as part of the Wilberforce Institute's Public Lecture programme, in association with Hull Museums.
+Wilberforce Institute for the Study of Slavery and Emancipation are delighted to host Professor Chris Evans as part of the Wilberforce Institute's Public Lecture programme, in association with Hull Museums.

-This paper deals with three cousins who found it impossible to disentangle themselves from slavery, despite a family tradition of anti-slavery activism.
+This paper being discussed deals with three cousins who found it impossible to disentangle themselves from slavery, despite a family tradition of anti-slavery activism.
 One cousin was a prominent businessman who became a corporate enslaver in Cuba in the 1830s.
 Another was a High Church naval chaplain, sailing out of Cape Town in the 1840s, who came to reject the British policy of intercepting slave ships headed for Cuba or Brazil.
 The third was a ne'er-do-well who embraced Southern nationalism in the 1860s and fought with the Confederate States Army.
 Their experiences reveal the limitations of Britain’s Age of Emancipation.

 Find out more on their event details page (external site).